chrisgrieser/nvim-chainsaw/README.md

 ```

 > [!NOTE]
 > The strings may not include line breaks.
-If you want to use multi-line log
+If you want to use multiline log
 > statements, use a list of strings instead, each string representing one line.

 ### The global pretty-logging function `Chainsaw()`